CodeSandwich/Snapshop/README.md

 # 📸 Snapshop 📸

 Snapshop is a tool for creating on-chain snapshots of the whole blockchain state.
 It lets your smart contracts read the storage of any contract at a given block.
 It can be used for on-chain voting, airdrops and many more.
-Works on Ethereum and similar blockchains.
+Works on Ethereum and similar blockchains like Polygon.

 The tooling includes: